zhongguang-cn/ao.space/README.md

 ## Architecture

-The AO.space system is composed of three main components: the server, the client, and the platform.
+The AO.space system is composed of three main components: the server, the platform, and the client.
 The server is built into the device (also known as AO.space box).
-The client encompasses Web, iOS, Android platform.
 The platform offers fundamental network resources and relevant management.
+The client includes Web, iOS, Android platforms.
 Below is a general architectural design diagram for these components.
 We will dive into each component and provide further details for them.

 ![AO.space-architecture](./assets/AO.space-architecture.svg)